Tobias-Mauritzon/WebApplication/README.md

 After that run db_init.sql(file is inside the project folder) on the AwesomeGamesDB database to initialize it.
 Congrats you have just installed the project!
 ```

+### Testing

+The Project is tested with junit, Arquillian, Mockito and Jacoco for code coverage.<br>
+The Project has 100% code coverage on the backend.<br>
+There is a manual test protocol for the frontend in the [Test Protocol](https://github.com/Tobias-Mauritzon/WebApplication/blob/main/Test%20Protocol/Manual%20testing%20protocol.pdf) folder.

 ## Built With